Mantton/StockMarketApp/README.md

 # StockMarketApp

-Trying to build a stock market app
+Trying to build a stock market app\n
-Learning a lot about python along the way
+Learning a lot about python along the way\n
-Really happy I left Java LOL
+Really happy I left Java LOLn